Hearty Baked Fish Stew: A Savory Ocean Delight Recipe

 Instructions

-- Preheat the oven to 375°F (190°C).
-In a large oven-safe skillet or Dutch oven, heat olive oil over medium heat.
+Preheat the oven to 375°F (190°C).
+Heat olive oil in a large oven-safe skillet or Dutch oven to distribute heat evenly during the stew’s assembly.

-- Sauté the aromatics: Add the diced onion and garlic, cooking until translucent and fragrant, about 5 minutes.
-Stir occasionally to avoid browning.
+- Sauté aromatics: Add onion and garlic, cooking 4–6 minutes until translucent and fragrant.

-- Add the vegetables: Toss in the diced red bell pepper, thinly sliced carrot, and tomatoes.
-Cook for 7-8 minutes until softened and melded.
+- Add vegetables: Stir in bell pepper, carrot, and tomatoes; cook 7–8 minutes until softened.

-- Season the base: Mix in smoked paprika, saffron threads, bay leaf, and fresh thyme sprigs.
-Stir to combine and release aromas for 2 minutes.
+- Season the base: Add smoked paprika, saffron if using, bay leaf, and thyme.
+Bloom spices 1–2 minutes.

-- Pour the broth: Add fish or vegetable broth and water, bringing the mixture to a gentle simmer.
-Season with salt and pepper to balance the flavors.
+- Pour broth: Add broth and water, bring to a gentle simmer, and taste to adjust seasoning.

-- Finish with citrus: Remove from oven, discard bay leaf and thyme sprigs, then gently stir in fresh lemon juice for a bright finish.
+- Finish: Remove from oven, discard bay leaf and thyme sprigs, stir in lemon juice, and adjust salt and pepper.

-- Serve immediately: Garnish with chopped parsley and accompany with rustic crusty bread or steamed rice to soak up every drop of savory broth.
+- Serve: Garnish with parsley and serve with crusty bread or herbed rice to soak up the broth.

 Chef’s Notes

-- To make a vegetarian version, substitute fish with hearty root vegetables and use vegetable broth.
+For a vegetarian version, substitute chunky root vegetables and chickpeas and use vegetable broth.
+Adjust simmer times so vegetables reach tenderness before the bake.

 Serving Suggestions